vincenzocoia/vincenzocoia.com/content/_index.md

   ## ------- SECTION: research vision -------
   - block: collection
     content:
-      title: Research Vision
+      title: Research Initiatives
       subtitle: ""
-      text: I aim to advance probabilistic modeling in ways that bridge theoretical innovation and practical impact.
-My research focuses on developing methodologies for understanding and predicting extreme events and modeling complex, interdependent systems.
+      text: |-
+        My research focuses on expanding how we answer the question, "What's possible?"--not just "What's most likely?"
+I draw on the strengths of both classical statistics and machine learning, building probabilistic models of complex, interdependent systems.
+My work often centers on understanding extremes in climate and hydrology, where I bridge theoretical innovation with practical application.

+        The following are research initiatives I'm leading.
       count: 4
       filters:
         author: ""